Warren County bed tax supports new wintertime attraction

-The Warren County Board of Supervisors awarded $3 million of occupancy taxes to the nonprofit organization Lake George Winter Coalition, money they will use to bring a new winter attraction to Lake George Village.
+The Warren County Board of Supervisors awarded $3 million of occupancy taxes Friday to the nonprofit organization Lake George Winter Coalition, money that will be used to bring a new winter attraction to Lake George village.

 Committee members assured the board that the $3 million to bring the Moment Factory multimedia attraction to the Fort William Henry property will pay for itself in five years.
-The coalition had thoroughly vetted the process, representatives said during meetings with the county’s finance committee Friday morning and with the full board later that day.
-Board met during a special meeting Friday June 30.
+The coalition had thoroughly vetted the process, representatives said during meetings with the county’s finance committee Friday morning, and with the full board later that day.
+The board met during a special meeting Friday.

 People are also reading…